traeak/trafficserver/doc/admin-guide/plugins/regex_revalidate.en.rst

 Removing Rules
 --------------

 While new rules are added dynamically (the configuration file is checked every 60 seconds for changes), rule lines removed from the configuration file do not currently lead to that rule being removed from the running plugin.
-In these cases, if the rule must be taken out of service, a service restart may be necessary.
+To take these rules out of service the rule should be assigned a new time in the past which will cause it to be pruned during reload phase.

 Examples
 ========